ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 defined in {{I-D.ietf-taps-arch}}.
 The interface defined in this document
 provides:

-- Access to a variety of transport protocols under a variety of application design patterns, independent of the the Protocol Stacks that will be used at runtime, such that all common features of these protocol stacks are made available to the application in a
+- Access to a variety of transport protocols, independent of the the Protocol Stacks that will be used at runtime, such that all common features of these protocol stacks are made available to the application in a